-Legionnaires' disease sickens 2 in Las Vegas hotel
+Legionnaires' disease sickens 2 Las Vegas hotel guests

 - Water at Rio All-Suite Hotel and Casino tested positive for legionella bacteria

-- Guests stayed at the Las Vegas hotel in March and April
+- Guests who got sick stayed at the Las Vegas hotel in March and April

-(CNN)Two recent guests at a Las Vegas resort have contracted Legionnaires' disease, the Southern Nevada Health District said on Friday.
+(CNN)Two recent guests at a Las Vegas resort have contracted Legionnaires' disease, officials said Friday.

-The guests stayed separately at the Rio All-Suite Hotel and Casino in Las Vegas in March and April, the health district said.
+The guests who contracted the lung infection stayed separately in March and April at the Rio All-Suite Hotel and Casino in Las Vegas, the Southern Nevada Health District said.

+Legionella, the bacteria that causes the disease, was found throughout the hotel's water system during a test, the health district said.
+The hotel has taken steps including disinfecting the system with chlorine, and remediation efforts continue, the district said.

+Out of caution, guests are being relocated from rooms where the fixes are happening, the Rio's parent company, Caesars Entertainment, said.

-Legionnaires' disease spreads when people breathe small droplets of water infected with legionella bacteria, according to the Centers for Disease Control and Prevention.
+Legionnaires' disease, a severe form of pneumonia, develops when people breathe small droplets of water infected with legionella bacteria, according to the Centers for Disease Control and Prevention.

-The Caesar Entertainment group said tests made to the hotel's water confirmed the presence of legionella bacteria.
-It's still unclear how the health district linked the recent cases back to the Rio.

-"The company is working closely with the Southern Nevada Health District and taking aggressive remediation actions to ensure the safety of Rio's water," said the property's parent company in a statement.

-Some guests were relocated to other rooms out of caution, the company said.

-Those infected usually develop fever, cough, chills, or muscle aches.
-Symptoms usually begin within 2 to 10 days after exposure to the bacteria.
+Most healthy people who are exposed to legionella don't get sick, the CDC says.
+But those who do usually develop fever, cough, chills or muscle aches.
+Symptoms usually begin within two to 10 days after exposure to the bacteria.

 "Guests who stayed at the Rio more than two weeks ago and have not developed symptoms are not at risk for disease," the health district said.

-The bacteria that causes Legionnaires' disease is found in "freshwater environments, like lakes and streams" and can grow in "human-made" water systems such as hot tubs, large plumbing systems, decorative fountains, and hot water tanks, the CDC said.
+The bacteria that causes Legionnaires' disease is found in "freshwater environments, like lakes and streams" and can grow in "human-made" water systems such as hot tubs, large plumbing systems, decorative fountains and hot water tanks, the CDC said.

 The disease got its name from a deadly 1976 outbreak in Philadelphia that largely affected people attending an American Legion convention.